Machine Learning Model Selection Guide

 print(f"Test: {model.score(X_test, y_test):.3f}")

-A gap of more than 0.10 between train and test is a warning sign of overfitting.
+A gap of more than 0.10 between train and test is a sign of overfitting.

 Common Mistakes